-Analysts may also consider performing a review, by line of business, of items including: one-year and two-year development in net incurred losses and DCC expenses per the Annual Financial Statement, Schedule P – Part 2 to determine which lines of business are developing adversely, and incurred loss and LAE ratios per the Annual Financial Statement, Schedule P – Part 1 to determine any unusual fluctuations between years.
+Also consider performing a review, by line of business, of items including: one-year and two-year development in net incurred losses and DCC expenses per the Annual Financial Statement, Schedule P – Part 2 to determine which lines of business are developing adversely, and incurred loss and LAE ratios per the Annual Financial Statement, Schedule P – Part 1 to determine any unusual fluctuations between years.

-Analysts may also consider a review of cumulative paid net losses and DCC by line of business in the Annual Financial Statement, Schedule P – Part 3 to determine whether there were any unusual fluctuations or aberrations in payment patterns between accident years or within an accident year.
+Also consider a review of cumulative paid net losses and DCC by line of business in the Annual Financial Statement, Schedule P – Part 3 to determine whether there were any unusual fluctuations or aberrations in payment patterns between accident years or within an accident year.
 The review of the Annual Financial Statement, Schedule P Interrogatories, #7.1 is used to determine if there are any other factors that the insurer indicated should be considered in the analysis of the adequacy of unpaid losses and LAE.
-If there are still concerns regarding the adequacy of unpaid losses and LAE as a result of other steps performed, analysts should consider performing a loss reserve analysis on the more volatile long-tail liability lines of business using the Loss Reserves Estimation Tool (or other loss reserve analysis software) to project loss reserves based on incurred and paid claims per the Annual Financial Statement, Schedule P. However, analysts should be aware that this loss reserve analysis tool merely projects reserves based on historical experience without considering changes in product design, pricing, claims payment practices, etc. If unusual results are obtained as a result of the loss reserve analysis performed, analysts should consider having an actuary review the analysis performed.
+If there are still concerns regarding the adequacy of unpaid losses and LAE as a result of other steps performed, analysts should consider performing a loss reserve analysis on the more volatile long-tail liability lines of business using the Loss Reserves Estimation Tool (or other loss reserve analysis software) to project loss reserves based on incurred and paid claims per the Annual Financial Statement, Schedule P. However, be aware that this loss reserve analysis tool merely projects reserves based on historical experience without considering changes in product design, pricing, claims payment practices, etc. If unusual results are obtained as a result of the loss reserve analysis performed, Consider having an actuary review the analysis performed.

+Procedures/Data

+One-year reserve development to PYE surplus ratio [IRIS #11]

+Two-year reserve development to second PYE surplus ratio [IRIS #12]

+Adverse or unusual trend in

+One-year reserve development

+Two-year reserve development

+Estimated current reserve deficiency to surplus ratio [IRIS #13]

+Additional Review Considerations

+Review, by line of business, the one-year and two-year development in incurred net losses and defense and cost containment expenses by accident year reflected in Annual Financial Statement, Schedule P – Part 2, or review the loss reserve development section in the Financial Profile Report.

+Note any unusual development.
+Consider the significance of the lines of business producing unusual development in relation to the insurer’s total book of business.

+Determine if any internal changes have been initiated that may impact the reserve estimates (e.g., accelerating claim payments).

+Review, by line of business, the cumulative net paid losses and defense and cost containment expenses by accident year in Annual Financial Statement, Schedule P – Part 3 and comment on any unusual fluctuations or aberrations in loss and expense payment patterns between accident years or within an accident year.

+Review the Annual Financial Statement, Schedule P Interrogatories, #7.1 for information on significant events or changes in coverage, retention, or accounting changes.

+Perform loss reserve analysis on the more volatile long-tail liability lines of business using the Loss Reserves Estimation tool or other loss reserve analysis software to project loss reserves based on incurred claims data in Annual Financial Statement, Schedule P – Part 2 less Part 4, and paid claims data in Annual Financial Statement, Schedule P – Part 3.
+Compare the projected reserves to the reserves established by the insurer.

+If significant concerns regarding reserve development are identified, request the assistance of a department or consulting actuary in reviewing and assessing the adequacy of the reserves carried by the insurer.

+Exposure to Asbestos and Environmental Claims

-Procedure #4 provides metrics for assessing the insurer’s exposure to asbestos and environmental liabilities.
+Assess the insurer’s exposure to asbestos and environmental (A&E) liabilities.